Bdelloidea: Stress-induced behaviour

 Bdelloids are able to survive environmental stresses by entering a state of dormancy known as anhydrobiosis which enables the organism to rapidly dehydrate and thus resist desiccation.
 While preparing for this dormant state many metabolic processes are adjusted to equate for the change in state; e.g. the production of protective chemicals.
 The bdelloid can remain in this state, which is known as a 'xerosome' until the return of a sufficient amount of water, at which point they will rehydrate and become active within hours.
 Hatching of the young will only occur when conditions are at their most favourable.
 These forms of dormancy are also known as cryptobiosis or quiescence.
 Bdelloids have been known to survive in this state for up to 9 years while waiting for favourable conditions to return.
 In addition to surviving desiccation through anhydrobiosis, desiccation stress on two bdelloid species actually helped to maintain fitness and even improved their species fecundity.
 The rotifers that were consistently kept hydrated fared worse than those desiccated and rehydrated.

 Bdelloidea have evolved a unique mechanism to help overcome one of the major perils of asexual reproduction.
 According to the Red Queen hypothesis of co-evolution, obligate asexuals will be driven extinct by rapidly changing parasites and pathogens, because they cannot change their genotypes quickly enough to keep up in this never-ending race.
 In populations of bdelloid rotifers, however, many parasites are destroyed during periods of extended desiccation.
 Moreover, desiccated bdelloid rotifers are easily blown away from parasite-infested habitats by wind, and establish new, healthy populations elsewhere, which allows them to escape the Red Queen by moving in time and space instead of using sex to change their genotype.

 When these creatures recover from desiccation, it has been shown that they undergo a potentially unique genetic process where horizontal gene transfer occurs, resulting in a significant proportion of the bdelloid genome, up to 10%, having been obtained through horizontal gene transfer from bacteria, fungi and plants.
 How and why horizontal gene transfer occur in bdelloids is under much debate at present; particularly with regards to possible connections between the foreign genes and the desiccation process as well as possible connections to bdelloids' ancient asexuality.

+When they desiccate completely, their DNA breaks up into many pieces.
+And when they come back to life after being rehydrated, it creates an opportunity for alien DNA fragments to enter their genome.
+This process was improved 60 million years ago when they captured a bacterial gene this way, which gave them a new gene regulatory system.
+The new system was used to keep transposons in check.

 Bdelloid rotifers are extraordinarily resistant to damage from ionizing radiation due to the same DNA-preserving adaptations used to survive dormancy.
 These adaptations include an extremely efficient mechanism for repairing DNA double-strand breaks.
 This repair mechanism was studied in two Bdelloidea species, Adineta vaga, and Philodina roseola. and appears to involve mitotic recombination between homologous DNA regions within each species.